Cambridge IELTS 5 Test 2 Reading Passage 2 Answers Analysis what's so funny Humor Research Cambridge IELTS 5 Reading [...]

 Answer to question 19: NOT GIVEN

-Corresponding to the original text: Paragraph 3: A coming will present a situation followed by an unexpected interpretation that is also apt
+Corresponding to the original text: Paragraph 3: A comedian will present a situation followed by an unexpected interpretation that is also apt.

 Analysis: According to Comedian, I found that the personal situations in the question stem did not appear in the original text, nor could I find the opposite.
 Therefore, it is judged as NOT GIVEN